We use the 9 Key Concepts of the Managing with Aloha philosophy as our categories here on this site: May I tell you more about them?

 Healthy workplace cultures need smart structure too.

-Simply defined, a culture is a group of people with a common set of values and beliefs.
-How are they arranged to engage with each other, so that the culture is attentive to the right things, and is productive?
+Simply defined, a culture is a group of people with a common set of values and beliefs —they use the same muscles.
+How are people arranged to engage with each other, so that the culture is attentive to the right things, and is productive?
 How do they work in an organized manner?

 This can be a daunting task.
 There is considerable movement in dynamic cultures.
 People are strivers; we’re movers and shakers intent on making stuff happen.
 We dream, we make plans, and we’re going somewhere — we’re the dynamos in a culture!
-What we do is important to us, as it should be.
+What we do is important to us as individuals, and not just because we enlist in a business mission as working professionals.
+In Managing with Aloha, we believe that’s as it should be.

-People ‘go to work’ for a meaningful business cause, and wherever they go, their values come with them as part of the deal.
+People ‘go to work’ for a meaningful business cause, and wherever they go, their personal values come with them as part of the deal.
 Their values must be aligned with the vision of that business, or at least with the mission set in motion to achieve it.
-Similar to our human skeletons, organizational scaffolding is required for the culture to function well, a scaffolding conducive to accomplishing mission steps in the best possible way.
+Similar to our human skeletons, the organizational scaffolding of a well thought out business plan is required for the culture to function well, a scaffolding conducive to accomplishing mission steps in the best possible way.

 I’m not talking about org charts and positional hierarchy here.
-I AM talking about conceptual scaffolding — Cultural Convictions that values can adhere to and align with, remaining consistent even as individual people come and go.
+I am talking about conceptual scaffolding — Cultural convictions that values can adhere to and align with, remaining consistent even as individual people come and go.
 Think of these cultural convictions as the pillars and hallmarks of a flourishing workplace.
+Think of them as good bones.

 Business structure must be strong in its confidence but flexible; it must be comprehensive and cohesive yet innovative.
 There will be new strategic initiatives chosen as workflow progresses, and culture-blending must be possible; ‘same-old, same-old’ mediocrity isn’t acceptable.
 Change is inevitable, and we need to welcome it.
 A healthy, thriving culture runs on imagination.